CompanyofChampions/CoC/nioh.md

 The only currently accepted Nioh Master run is
 - Way of the Nioh / NG+4 / Max NG

-Likewise, please confirm your run with a mod if you decide to begin a Master run.
+Please confirm your run with a mod if you decide to begin a Master run.

 ## Nioh - Master Banned Equipment